top of page

 • Missing required signers

-Can a loan agreement be notarized at my home?
+Can a loan agreement be notarized at home?

 Does notarization make a loan agreement legally binding?